GoranErhartic/backend-onboarding/README.md

 4. **analyze-endpoint-flows**: Can be interrupted and resumed - it automatically recovers progress
 5. **Clean context**: Start a new chat for each step to avoid context window issues
 6. **Review progress**: Check `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` to see what's been completed
+7. **Event-driven readiness**: If initialization marks event-driven usage, run `/onboarding/analyze-event-driven-architecture` before touching messaging code
-7. **Optional step**: Only run `assess-production-readiness` if you need production readiness assessment
+8. **Optional step**: Only run `assess-production-readiness` if you need production readiness assessment

 ## 🔧 Troubleshooting